chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 #Day 2

 ---

 # [fit] Working Agreements

 ^Go over breaks, cell phone and laptop use, how we will engage with each other, etc.
 ^flip chart

 ---

+# Holy Shit Moment

+---

+# The Cauldron

+---